TheMarlboroMan/dfw-jumpstart/README.md

 	- Check camera spatiable objects.
 	- Skip camera test (set in camera...)

+#Building on windows.

+The zlib1.dll bundled with the mingw development packages at https://www.libsdl.org/projects/SDL_image/ is out of date with regards to libpng.
+Basically this means that you can build the project, but it will not run.
+Download a more up to date version, such as the one at https://sourceforge.net/projects/uqm-mods/ and you will be ready to go.

 #Basic framework.

 The idea here is to have a very basic application so things can run with little copy and paste.
 It will also include a few features I tend to forget about.